 Complete solution for Heart Failure using remote monitoring technology with Multi-Sensors and A/I

 Multi-sensor technology and a super minimal insertion approach are our competitive advantages.
 This allows us to bring simplicity, accuracy and compliance never before seen in telemedicine or a heart failure monitor.
-Not only that, but our simple office procedure, accurate data and comprehensive diagnostics, and existing reimbursement means we outperform competitors across the board.
+Our simple office procedure, accurate data and comprehensive diagnostics, and existing reimbursement means we outperform competitors across the board.

 Long term solution for chronic patients using remote monitoring technology